candid82/joker/LIBRARIES.md

 Once retrieved, the contents are written to the (missing) file at the path shown above (in `$HOME/.jokerd`), so subsequent loads will use that cached file rather than repeatedly retrieving the contents via HTTP.

 Regardless of whether the locally cached file initially exists, it is neither *read* nor *evaluated* in the Joker sense.
-That is, it is not parsed nor validated in any way.
-Those actions are deferred until `*classpath*` is consulted to determine whether the (cached) file is to be used at all.
+That is, it is not parsed nor validated in any way; its contents are simply copied over, without analysis.
+Joker-style reading and evaluation is deferred until after `*classpath*` is consulted to determine whether the (cached) file is to be used at all.

 ## Current Limitations

-An HTTP failure is treated as a failure to load the namespace (library) even if `*classpath*` would match a local file.
+* An HTTP failure is treated as a failure to load the namespace (library) even if `*classpath*` would match a local file.
 A workaround for this is to "touch" the cache file that would have been created, or (probably better yet) populate with code that throws an error if it is actually invoked.

-Also, there's currently no mechanism to determine whether the locally cached version of an HTTP resource is stale.
+* There's currently no mechanism to determine whether the locally cached version of an HTTP resource is stale.
 This is related to the lack of versioning, modules, signatures, etc.

-One might also expect `:reload` to ensure that the cached versions of relevant files are updated with the latest versions; that does not appear to be the case.
+* One might expect `:reload` to ensure that the cached versions of relevant files are updated with the latest versions; that does not appear to be the case.

+* The `ns-sources` function does very little validation of the arguments.
+This can lead to `*ns-sources*` being malformed, causing panics when loading libraries.

-Finally, this document should be updated to explain how multiple files, defining a single namespace, should be handled.
+* This document should be updated to explain how multiple files, defining a single namespace, should be handled.
 How would the root file load them?
 Does this interoperate with HTTP?
 Etc.

 ## References